 Recommended for Romantic Dining because: Tucked into a historic Victorian setting, it finishes the romance job with sexy French cuisine.

 Chelle's expert tip: It conveniently offers splits of champagne for an affordable romantic touch.

 This class-act Third Street South restaurant occupies the historic Naples Mercantile Building and a pleasant Rome-reminiscent courtyard to its west.
 There's another courtyard out back for the best inventory of al fresco dining in Naples.
-Inside, you will find an inviting dining area, spacious bar area and large, open kitchen complete with a traditional wood-burning oven.
+Inside, you will find an inviting dining area, spacious bar and large, open kitchen complete with a traditional wood-burning oven.
 Some of the pasta, such as the pappardelle with braised veal, is made in house.
-Many of the ingredients - guanciale for one of the wood-fired pizza, cheeses and sausage - get shipped from Italy.
+Many of the ingredients for the wood-fired pizza, such as cheeses and sausage, get shipped from Italy.
 There's short ribs with smoked tomatoes or pan-roasted black grouper for dinner, chicken and caramelized pear salad for lunch and cannoli cheesecake and gelati for dessert.

 Recommended for Romantic Dining because: Its historic courtyard setting and brand of fine Italian make for a perfect date night.

 Chelle's expert tip: Each month Campiello's showcases the cuisine of a different region in Italy on a special Regional Menu.